 Pasta from plastic carrier bags is now officially a thing.
 A hilarious yet strangely practical thing.
 Besides, if you can drink wine from a bag, why can’t you eat your dinner from a bag?

-That night turned out to be a particularly interesting one.
+And then, having spent the daytime doing typical things you’d expect backpacking Noosa Heads, we opted for a night out.
 Little did I know at the time, but the British and Irish Lions were playing a three-test series in Australia, and the team were based in Noosa to train – the night I decide to head to a bar for a couple of blondes is the same night of the first test.

-The minor issue here is that being the lone English guy supporting the Lions in a bar full of Australians is a tiny bit intimidating – not helped by that fact that we won, albeit 23-21 (still counts).
+The minor issue here is that being the lone English guy supporting the Lions in a bar full of Australians is a wee bit intimidating – not helped by the fact that we won, albeit 23-21 (still counts).

 Waking up on the beach the next day is something that I doubt will ever get old.
 It’s a great feeling stepping out of the camper a few feet from the sand on a warm, dry day, and the parking situation in Noosa is perfect for pulling it off.

-That said, I also encountered one of their weirdest ways to check if people were parking longer than their stay – the parking warden marking tyres with a piece of chalk.
-The idea being that when the warden returns, if the chalk is still at the top of the tyres the car hasn’t moved and gets ticketed.
+I also encountered one of the Aussie’s weirdest ways to check if people were parking longer than their stay – the parking warden marking tyres with a piece of chalk.
+The idea is that when the warden returns if the chalk is still at the top of the tyres the car hasn’t moved and gets ticketed.

-From here it was time to head to Brisbane, but I’ll share that another day.
+And with that came the end of our short time backpacking Noosa Heads.
+From there it was time to head to Brisbane, but I’ll share that another day.

 The point is, had I not taken my granddad’s initial advice, and stuck by what he told me, I would likely have flown home and missed the whole experience.
 I definitely made the right decision.